robotice/robotice/docs/source/intro/worker_conf.rst

 	  port: 8125
 	  sample_rate: 1

-You can override this path if will be set system variable `R_WORKER_DIR`
+You can override this path by settings system variable `R_WORKER_DIR`

 Expected files:
 -----